Best Outdoor Security Systems in 2026

 How ADT Monitors Homes Inside and Out

-ADT’s professionally installed security systems require professional monitoring as well.
-Meanwhile, if you choose a DIY system from ADT, you can self-monitor it.
-We strongly recommend professional monitoring, though.
-It’s ADT’s biggest strength.
-For a system with outdoor cameras, it ranges from $39.99 to $49.99 per month, but it’s the only way to access Trusted Neighbor, facial recognition, and home automation features.
+ADT’s professionally installed security systems come with professional monitoring as the default, though self-monitoring is possible if you go the DIY installation route.
+Either way, professional monitoring remains ADT’s biggest strength — and we’d recommend it to just about anyone.
+For a system with outdoor cameras, monitoring plans start at around $39.99 per month, but it’s the only way to access Trusted Neighbor, facial recognition, and ADT’s home automation features.

 We’d like to highlight SMART Monitoring, which is a function included in ADT’s monitoring subscriptions.
 Not everyone who enters your property is a threat – it could be a postman delivering your mail or a neighbor kid offering to mow your lawn.
 With SMART Monitoring, ADT sends everyone in our household group text alerts before raising the alarm.
 That way, we can have a meeting and collectively verify or waive off alarms, preventing false alarms.
 As they say, it’s the small things.